huynn109/otp_consent/README.md

 - startOtpConsent(): to listen SMS code from the native
 - stopOtpConsent(): to stop listen broadcast receiver from native
 - smsReceived(sms): call get value otp when the sms is received.
-- sms: get sms code received
+- sms: get sms received